UnfunnyMirror/.github/profile/README.md

-## Description
+# Description
-The goal is to write productive open source programs.
+The goal of the organization is to create productive, high-quality, multi-platform open source software.